GIS4WRF/gis4wrf.github.io/docs/documentation/index.md

 - Map Type

 `GCS/Projection` dropdown: allows users to define the type Geographical Coordinate System (GCS) or Projection to use for creating the domain.
-Current supported GCS/Projections are `Latitude/Longitude` and `Lambert`.
-If Lambert option is selected, the two true latitudes (`True Latitude 1` and `True Latitude 2`) are required.
+Current supported GCS/Projections are `Latitude/Longitude`,  `Lambert Conformal`, `Mercator`, `Polar Stereographic`.
+If `Lambert Conformal` is selected, the two true latitudes (`True Latitude 1` and `True Latitude 2`) and the `Standard Longitude` values are required.
+If `Polar Stereographic` is selected, the `True Latitude 1` and the `Standard Longitude` values are required.

 `Set Map CRS` button: set QGIS Project Coordinate Reference System (CRS) based on selected `GCS/Projection`